mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-transfer.md

 Should the user accept the transaction, the payload will depend on the `credentialType` of the `Consent.credential`:

 1. If `FIDO`, the PISP asks the user to complete the [FIDO Assertion](https://webauthn.guide/#authentication) flow to sign the challenge.
    The `signedPayload.fidoSignedPayload` is the `FIDOPublicKeyCredentialAssertion` returned from the FIDO Assertion process.
-See [3.2.3.1 Signing the Challlenge FIDO](#SigningTheChallengeFIDO)
+See [3.2.3.1 Signing the Challenge FIDO](#SigningTheChallengeFIDO)

 2. If `GENERIC`, the private key created during the [credential registration process](../linking/README.md#162-registering-the-credential) is used to sign the challenge.
 See [3.2.3.2 Signing the Challenge with a GENERIC Credential](#SigningTheChallengeGeneric)

-#### <a id='SigningTheChallengeFIDO'></a>3.2.3.1 Signing the Challlenge FIDO
+#### <a id='SigningTheChallengeFIDO'></a>3.2.3.1 Signing the Challenge FIDO

 For a `FIDO` `credentialType`, the PISP asks the user to complete the [FIDO Assertion](https://webauthn.guide/#authentication) flow to sign the challenge.
 The `signedPayload.value` is the [`PublicKeyCredential`](https://w3c.github.io/webauthn/#publickeycredential) returned from the FIDO Assertion process, where the `ArrayBuffer`s are parsed as base64 encoded utf-8 strings.
-As a `PublicKeyCredential` is the response of both the FIDO Attesttation and Assertion, we define the following interface: `FIDOPublicKeyCredentialAssertion`:
+As a `PublicKeyCredential` is the response of both the FIDO Attestation and Assertion, we define the following interface: `FIDOPublicKeyCredentialAssertion`:

 ```json